 We also propose metrics to characterize the complexity of program structure.
-Unfortunately, we are not able to provide results for these metrics at this time, but they are part of our future work.
-These metrics are obtained by measuring instructions that change control flow (if, switch, invokeVirtual).
-A program with a single large loop is considered simple, as opposed to a program with multiple loops and/or many control flow changes within a single loop.
+Unfortunately, limitations of JVMPI do not allow us to provide actual measurements at this time.
+These metrics are obtained by measuring instructions that change control flow (if, switch, invokeVirtual) and therefore need to be measured within an instrumented virtual machine.
+A program with a single large loop is considered simple, as opposed to a program with multiple loops and/or many control flow changes within a singe loop.

-structure.controlDensity.value: The total number of control byte-codes touched divided by the total number of bytecodes touched.
+structure.controlDensity.value The total number of control bytecodes touched divided by the total number of bytecodes touched.

-structure.changingControlDensity.value: The total number of control bytecodes that change direction at least once divided by the total number of bytecodes touched.
+structure.changingControlDensity.value The total number of control bytecodes that change direction at least once divided by the total number of bytecodes touched.
 This measurement is smaller than the previous one, since many control bytecodes never change direction.

-structure.changingControlRate.value: The number of changes in direction divided by the number of control instruction executions.
+structure.changingControlRate.value The number of changes in direction divided by the number of control instruction executions.
 This is the most dynamic measurement.
 It is the equivalent of the miss rate of the simplest dynamic hardware branch predictor which predicts that a branch will follow the same direction as the last time it was executed.
-The metric assumes that the branch history table, as this prediction scheme is known [22], is free from interference or capacity misses.
+The metric assumes that the branch history table, as this prediction scheme is known [21], is free from interference or capacity misses.

-Of these metrics, we expect structure.
-Control Density. value to best characterize the complexity of program structure.
+Of these metrics, we expect structure.ControlDensity.value to best characterize the complexity of program structure.
 It is the reciprocal of average basic block size.